 - Wellington will not host field trips or overnight camps through 2020 (but we will encourage remote class visits from experts and far-off places).
-This will be reevaluated in January 2021. - We have paused our exchange student program and we will not be hosting any exchange students this fall. - Please note that the trimester exchange hosting is separate and does not affect our international students as the Wellington international student enrollment and admissions process continues to accept applications for international students. - We will continue to monitor the global WISE program and other travel possibilities for the spring of 2021.
+This will be reevaluated in January 2021. - We have paused our exchange student program and we did not host any exchange students in the fall. - Please note that the trimester exchange hosting is separate and does not affect our international students as the Wellington international student enrollment and admissions process continues to accept applications for international students. - We continue to monitor the global WISE program and other travel possibilities for the spring of 2021.